 Optional modules draw on the University’s expertise in areas such as archival research, the history of publishing, persuasive writing, and teacher training.
 These modules will prepare you for the literary marketplace, or for careers in which creative writing can play a significant part.

-In the Spring Term, optional modules will provide the opportunity to explore careers involving creative writing:
+Optional modules will provide the opportunity to explore careers involving creative writing: